ldicarlo1/development_of_traffic_model_for_Oxford/README.md

 A proof of concept predictive traffic model was developed for a locality of Oxford, UK using HERE® Traffic API data and Tomorrow.io API weather observations.
 The traffic model was developed using a deep hybrid neural network, and was compared against a three other simpler machine learning algorithms.

+## Final Report
+The final dissertation report is saved within the file "Development of a traffic model using deep learning for a locality of Oxford, UK (2021).pdf" .

 ## File Structure
 ##### analysis/
   ###### Contains Jupyter Notebooks for analyzing both the weather and traffic data collected.
 Also a graph representation of the road network locality of Oxford (Peartree Roundabout) and the excel sheet of the road connections necessary for the graph representation.